sujalshelke/FinancialBotLLM/README.md

 The solution is self-contained where you would need to run only one file fin_bot.py

 - Start by installing the dependencies by running
+- > python3 -m venv .venv
+> source .venv/bin/activate
+> pip install --upgrade pip
-- > pip install -r requirements.txt
+> pip install -r requirements.txt
+> python3 -c "import fin_bot; print('fin_bot imported OK')"
 - Run the RAG application from the terminal by running
 	> python3 fin_bot.py OPENAI_API_KEY THE_QUESTION